 - a) Research to determine the most dangerous collision sites for Great Bustards.
 Activities include: regular surveys of existing powerlines to detect mortalities, establish a register of known mortality locations, and use telemetry to determine migration routes. - b) Reduce mortality at existing powerlines.
-The most effective method is to bury powerlines (Raab et al. 2012; Bernardino et al. 2018).
-Alternately, install powerline diverters at sites dangerous to Great Bustards, consulting published best practices (e.g., Raab et al., 2014) and researchers in Central Europe and South Africa who are conducting studies of effectiveness of a variety of diverters for bustards. - c) Prohibit siting of new powerlines at key Great Bustard sites (Appendices 1-2).
+The most effective method is to bury powerlines (Raab et al. 2012; Bernardino et al. 2018; Silva et al. 2023).
+Alternatively, install powerline diverters at sites dangerous to Great Bustards, consulting published best practices (e.g., Raab et al. 2014) and researchers in Central Europe and South Africa who are conducting studies of the effectiveness of a variety of diverters for bustards.

-- d) Require consideration of Great Bustard mortality and migration routes during siting of new powerline infrastructure.
+- c) Prohibit the construction of new powerlines at and near key Great Bustard sites (Appendices 1-2). - d) Require consideration of Great Bustard mortality and migration routes during the siting of new powerline infrastructure.
 Involve bustard researchers in the planning process. - e) Establish a network to rehabilitate injured Great Bustards.
 Develop and distribute best veterinary practices for rehabilitation and transport of birds.
 Register location and cause of injury.
-Establish facilities (e.g. zoos) capable of long-term care for Great Bustards that cannot be released.
+Establish facilities (e.g., zoos) capable of long-term care for Great Bustards that cannot be released.

-7.1.3 - Reduce harm from dogs
+7.1.3 Reduce harm from dogs